LoreGuarnizo/movie-test/README.md

 ### Project Structure

-CRA (Create React App) was used to setup this project.

-This project is modularized with components and services taking care of requests.
+This project is modularized with components, helpers, and services taking care of requests.
 All components are intended to be totally isolated from each other and rehusable.

-### Progress

-#### Feature 1:  Discover

-* In the discovery view, add a search bar at the top to allow users to query information about movies.
-* If the search field is empty, show the discovery results

-#### Feature 2:  Search

-Almost finished.
-Currently, for mobile size, the list filter style is the same as in desktop size.
-So CSS mediaquery changes need to be done in the Events/List folder.

-#### Feature 3:  Filter by rating

 The Rating component was based on an existing one, see it [here](https://codepen.io/benjaminreid/pen/vNVwPW)

-* The rating is a value between 0 and 10.
-* Add a rating filter in the form of five stars like.
-* When selecting a star, all the stars to the left should be selected as well.

-* The range of each star is 2, so, if the first star is selected, only movies with rating 0-2 should appear.
-If the second star is selected, only movies with rating 2-4 should appear, and so on.
-* If the star clicked is the currently active, disable the filter.
-* Do this filtering on the client side.

-#### Feature 4:  Detail view
-Upon clicking, a detail view must be shown, displaying more information about the movie.